 Exercise normal safety precautions in Albania.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travelling conditions.

 - There is an ongoing risk of terrorism in Europe.
 Terrorist attacks have occurred in a number of European cities.
 See

 - Avoid large crowds, protests and demonstrations where possible as they may turn violent.
 See

 - Australia doesn't have an Embassy or Consulate in Albania.
 The

 Australian Embassy in Rome provides consular assistance to Australians in Albania.
 The British Embassy in Tirana can provide limited consular assistance to Australians.
 See

 Where to get help.